Perelandric/Golific/README.md

 //go:generate GoEnum $GOFILE
 ```

-Notice that there's no space after the `//` and before `go:`.
+Notice that there's no space between `//` and `go:generate`.
 This is required for the `generate` tool.

 ###Enum descriptor syntax

 The actual Enum descriptors are defined entirely in code comment blocks at the top-level namespace of your code.
 A comment block is either a `/* multi line comment */` or several adjacent `// single line comments`.
+Comment lines that are empty or have only whitespace are ignored.

-The comment block must begin with `@enum` *(comment lines that are empty or have only whitespace are ignored)* followed by an identifier, which provides the name that will be used to reference your enum as well as the type of the variants *(to which the word "Enum" will be added)*.
+The comment block must begin with `@enum` followed by an identifier, which provides the name that will be used to reference your enum as well as the type of the variants *(to which the word "Enum" will be added)*.

 Multiple enum descriptors may be defined in a single comment block, where `@enum` at the beginning of a line marks the start of a new enum.